Update Aug. 25th, 2021: A 5-CD plus Blu-ray box set of Let It Be is being released on October 15th (vinyl too).

 Phil Spector certainly deserves credit for wading through the tapes to pull the album together, but maybe George Martin’s quip is the best description of the result.
 He said the album jacket should have said “Produced by George Martin, over-produced by Phil Spector.”

-In 2003, Paul McCartney tried to remedy the situation with Let It Be…Naked.
-It does a good job of providing the unadorned versions, and it puts back “Don’t Let Me Down”, which should never have been left off the original album in the first place.
+In 2003, Paul McCartney tried to remedy the situation with Let It Be…Naked (that’s the CD booklet above).
+The album does a good job of providing the unadorned versions, and it puts back “Don’t Let Me Down”, which should never have been left off the original album in the first place.
 But at the same time, this album wasn’t going to replace the version people had enjoyed for over 30 years.
 The original album won an Academy Award and a Grammy in their respective soundtrack categories.

 About the film…

 My wife and I saw Let It Be in a theater when it was originally released in 1970, and it was a bit shocking to see The Beatles upset with one another.
-We were used to seeing The Beatles having fun in A Hard Day’s Night and Help.
-Because the Let It Be film came out at the time The Beatles split, it’s generally believed that the movie portrays the band’s break up.
+Since the Let It Be film came out at the time The Beatles split, it’s generally believed that the movie portrays the band’s break up.
 Although it shows the tension in the group, the movie also shows some excellent live studio performances, plus the fun The Beatles had jamming in the studio and playing together in the rooftop concert.
 The real breakup came later with Allen Klein handling the business side of the group and alienating McCartney.
 Eventually, all The Beatles fired Klein and battled him in a lawsuit.

 So it’s come full circle.
 In 1969 the album/film was called Get Back.
 In 1970 the title was changed to Let It Be.
 Fifty years later we’re back to Get Back.